 Content marketing is cost-free, right?Content marketing purists may freak at the idea of paying to promote content, but for me it’s a no-brainer.
 In reality, content marketing is not free.
 It takes time to craft the right content for your audience.
 Time costs money.
 And if I’ve made an investment in quality content then I’m happy to leverage it in any way that will achieve my objective, including paying to access certain channels.

 Using content as a marketing tool isn’t a new idea.
 But universal business internet use has catapulted its importance up the marketing heirarchy.

 How is that?
-It's because it is ‘a gift that keep giving’.
+It's because content is ‘a gift that keep giving’.
 You write it once and promote the hell out of it many times.
-This is the key contrast with pure paid ad campaigns that—while often extremely effective during their duration—immediately stop having an impact when they're over.
+And this is its key difference to pure paid ad campaigns that—while often extremely effective during their duration—immediately stop having an impact when they're over.

 Fine, but what does Google say about it?

 How many times have you heard the phrase ‘Content is King’?
 There’s a reason for that.
-Good content is the Google's first—or most important—search ranking factor.
+Good content is Google's most important search ranking factor.

-Funnily enough he second most important ranking factor is inbound links.
+Funnily enough the second most important ranking factor is inbound links.
 How do you get those?
-By producing valuable content of course!.
+By producing valuable content of course!
 Material so authoritative and helpful that people will link to it.

 Ranking: what matters most?The Periodic Table of SEO Ranking Factors (used with permission) neatly summarises the major contributing elements to good ranking, and does it with good humour.
 And yes, targeted content and quality inbound links are important.